RamiAhmed/overridable-scriptable-objects/README.md

 - This will create a JSON file in the persistent data path with the current values.
   - You can also create this file manually, it's just easier to do it through the editor.
 - Open the JSON file in your favorite text editor, modify the values as needed, and save it.
-- Now when you run your game, it will load the override values from the JSON file instead of the original ScriptableObject asset in the project (assuming your code calls `LoadOverride()` prior to any usage).
+- Now when you run your game, it will load the override values from the JSON file instead of the original `OverridableScriptableObject` asset in the project (assuming your code calls `LoadOverride()` prior to any usage).

 ```csharp
 public class GameManager : MonoBehaviour